In Greece, several varieties of fig are grown, each with its own distinct characteristics.

 Rich in fiber, they promote healthy digestion and help regulate intestinal transit.

+Figs are also an excellent source of antioxidants, which help protect cells against oxidative damage.
+They contain essential minerals such as potassium, magnesium and calcium, which are crucial to bone, muscle and nervous system health.
 What’s more, figs have a low glycemic index, making them a healthy sweet option for people watching their blood sugar levels.

 Greek figs are not only delicious, they're also very good for your health.